 Vegetables are demanding plants.
 Whereas ‘weeds’ can scratch a living out of any old crack in the pavement, veg needs babying.
-Most need fertile soil, protection from wind, regular watering, and help defending against pests.
+Most need fertile soil, protection from wind, regular watering, and help to defend themselves against pests.
 You cannot simply dig a hole in the ground, plant your veg, and expect it to thrive.

 Traditional vegetable gardens are long beds that are kept free of weeds and tended daily.
-Gardeners add nutrients to the soil using compost, manure, sea weed, green manures, and other means.
-This is an exercise that has to not only be done when you first break ground, but every year afterwards.
+Gardeners add nutrients to the soil using compost, manure, seaweed, green manures, and other means.
+This is an exercise that has to not only be done when you first break ground but every year afterward.
 You feed the soil so that it can feed your veg.

 You can choose to start a traditional garden if you have a large enough space and if you deem it suitable.
-Vegetables also grow well in containers and pots, raised beds, or under cover in poly tunnels and greenhouses.
-How you start your garden is up to you and your location.
+Vegetables also grow well in containers and pots, raised beds, or undercover in polytunnels and greenhouses.
+How you start your garden is up to you, your challenges, and your location.